 The Law Review is the only journal in the nation to publish an annual issue dedicated to decisions of the U.S. Court of Appeals for the Federal Circuit regarding patent law, international trade, government contracts, veterans affairs, and trademark law.
 A member of the National Conference of International Law Journals, the Law Review is also indexed in LexisNexis, Westlaw, HeinOnline, the Index to Legal Periodicals, and the Resource Index/Current Law Index.
 Each edition of the Law Review is distributed nationally and abroad to law school libraries, private law firms, public legal organizations, and individual subscribers.

-With more than sixty years of publications, the Law Review has a strong national and international alumni network, including judges and practitioners in every field.
+With more than seventy years of publications, the Law Review has a strong national and international alumni network, including judges and practitioners in every field.

 The Law Review also houses an online companion publication called the Forum.
 The Forum serves as a platform to generate timely discussion of scholarship published in the Law Review’s print issues.
 It enables the academic discourse within the Law Review’s print issues to continue after publication.
 The Forum also creates more opportunity to advance student-written scholarship by publishing notes and comments written by Law Review staff members.
 Like the print publication, the Forum is available on HeinOnline, WestLaw, and LexisNexis, as well as through the Law Review’s website.